 Gap North America posted the best comparable July sales with a 13 percent jump, followed by the company’s Old Navy North America division’s 12 percent increase.

-The retailer reported second-quarter sales rose 5.6 percent to $3.58 billion, topping the $3.52 billion average of analysts’ estimates (GPS) gathered by Bloomberg.
+The retailer reported second-quarter sales rose 5.6 percent to $3.58 billion, topping the $3.52 billion average of analysts’ estimates (GPS:US) gathered by Bloomberg.
 The company said in a statement that profit for the period was as much as 48 cents, exceeding analysts’ 38-cent average estimate.

 Macy’s, based in Cincinnati, jumped 3.8 percent to $36.40.
 The company’s same-store sales rose 3 percent in the second quarter.